-Congratulations, you’ve made it to the end of January.
+Congratulations, you’ve made it to January.
 Fun fact, January has approximately 182 days, each with approximately 42 hours.
 You’d think with all that extra time you’d be able to get more shit done, but alas, these are struggle-hours.
 There’s no productivity here – just a few extra meals each day and more time spent crying at the helm of your budget.

 That being said, the days are ever-so-slowly getting brighter and longer, which means that soon we’ll be turning the corner from sad bitch season into rainy-soggy-grass time.
 Still here for it, though.